 There is no doubt that there are significant tensions between the Republican Congress and the White House.
 The Republican Party is deeply divided and the Democratic Party is remarkably united in opposition—and therein lies the problem facing policymakers in Washington.
 Deeply partisan divisions over tax and spending, immigration, energy, health, trade, defense and foreign policy demand serious attention, while rapidly changing global events, from the Syria to North Korea, compound the difficulties facing the 115th Congress.

-This seminar will address the consequences of legislative deadlock and global unrest to senior officials from the Department of Defense and the Intelligence community.
-Capitol Hill Workshop attendees will have the opportunity to discuss a number of current and critical issues in an off-the-record setting featuring a group of nationally recognized speakers who are experienced in all aspects of the national policymaking process.
+The possible trajectory and potential institutional changes within Congress will be explored in this seminar with an eye on both the domestic and international forces that may impact those developments.
+Capitol Hill Workshop attendees will have the opportunity to discuss these and other critical issues in an off-the-record setting featuring a group of nationally recognized speakers who are experienced in all aspects of the national policy-making process.

 Subject to scheduling, the following optional tours may be offered: